Getting a Toll-Free Number — What You Need to Know

 Toll-Free Number Prefixes: Why Are 888 Numbers Toll Free Now?

-When most of us think about toll-free numbers, we think about the prefix 800.
+When most of us think about toll-free number prefixes, we think about the prefix 800.
 For a long time, all toll-free numbers in Canada and the U.S. began with the prefix 800.
-As more businesses realized the many benefits of a toll-free number, however, demand began to outstrip supply; after all, there are only so many 7-number combinations possible.
+As more businesses realized the many benefits of a toll-free number prefix, however, demand began to outstrip supply; after all, there are only so many 7-number combinations possible.

 How to Get an 800 Number